TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-eslint.md

 The ESLint documentation [says](https://eslint.org/docs/latest/use/configure/configuration-files#specifying-files-and-ignores) that JavaScript files are included by default unless you explicitly ignore them.
 I added file patterns for JavaScript to the ignore field in the converted config.
 It didn't make any difference.

 The new format is called "flat" because you return a flat array of configs.
 Each config object is evaluated independently to see if it should apply to a file.
 If multiple configs apply they are [merged together](https://eslint.org/docs/latest/use/configure/configuration-files#cascading-configuration-objects).
-The "recommended" config that follows must be overriding my ignore somehow.

 It turns out there's a special case if you want to [globally ignore](https://eslint.org/docs/latest/use/configure/configuration-files#globally-ignoring-files-with-ignores) something.
 Put the ignore field in a config of its own without any other keys.
 Which is where I went wrong.
 I put the `files` key in the same config as `ignores`.
 Once I moved them to a separate config object, everything worked as expected.